Programs & Signature Events

 DIA DE LOS MUERTOS

 Since 2006 the Nevada State Museum has celebrated Nevada’s Hispanic heritage with the annual Dia de los Muertos (Day of the Dead) celebration.
-This program has developed into a community event in collaboration with the Western Nevada College Latino Cohort, Visit Carson City, Children’s Museum of Northern Nevada, the Brewery Arts Center and the Carson City School District.
+This program has grown into a community-wide event in collaboration with the Western Nevada College Latino Cohort, Visit Carson City, Children’s Museum of Northern Nevada, the Brewery Arts Center and the Carson City School District.
 The festival features community-made ofrendas (altars) on display, live music and folk dancing, storytelling, face painting and hands-on craft activities.

 NEVADA STATE CAPITOL BUILDING TOURS